Isaac-Lee/React-study-typescript/README.md

 # React-study-typescript
-made an example app with React + Typescript
+code archive about with React + Typescript